 In March 2016, Campus Advantage acquired The Edge, a student housing development in Orlando, FL.
 Campus Advantage immediately implemented a value-add strategy to reposition the asset as a luxury student housing community, reduce crime at the property, and increase rent over the prior school year.
 This $6 million investment included refreshing the brand, creating a new look and feel, updating the amenity package, adding gates and fresh paint to the community, and upgrading all apartment units.
 In addition, as part of the sales requirement, CA was required to rename the property.

-Catalyst visited Orlando to complete an initial discovery visit and gather information that would serve as a foundation to the branding process.
+Catalyst visited Orlando to complete an initial discovery visit and gather information that would serve as a foundation for the branding process.
 Campus Advantage and Catalyst worked directly with on-site staff, including Community Assistants, to create a new name that elevated the brand while maintaining the same connection with students.
-Because the property was well liked by residents and the surrounding community, the name “The Verge” was selected as a nod to its previous identity.
+Because the property was well-liked by residents and the surrounding community, the name “The Verge” was selected as a nod to its previous identity.

 In addition to renaming the property, Catalyst created a new logo, a brand guide, a website, marketing collateral, signage for the property, and a strategy for a brand reveal campaign to launch just after move-in for the fall 2016 semester.